Through a Compressed Lens: Investigating The Impact of Quantization on Factual Knowledge Recall: Limitations

 In our experiments, we extensively compare full-precision models with different quantized versions in 4-bit and 8-bit formats.
 Lower-bit quantization, such as 1-bit or 2-bit, is not included in our study.

 Moreover, the scope of our experiments is limited to post-training quantization techniques.
-Investigating the impact of weight-activation quantization, KV cache compression, or quantization-aware training techniques on explainability and interpretability is counted as future work.
+Investigating the impact of weight-activation quantization, KV cache compression, or quantization-aware training techniques on factual knowledge recall is counted as future work.

-As our experiments are limited to two explainability and two interpretability methods (\S\ref{subsec:methods}), the findings may not fully generalize to all other explainability and interpretability approaches.
-We consider our work to be a first step at the emerging intersection between explainability and interpretability with model efficiency, and extending this analysis to a broader range of methods constitutes a valuable direction for future research within the community.